The Future of Payment Plans: Social Payments

 To help customers get the assistance they need, and for kindhearted strangers to help others, Denefits has created Social Payments™.
 Like other crowdfunding sites, Social Payments™ allow individuals to receive donations for medical bills or other service costs.
-Unlike GoFundMe, Social Payments™ go directly to the individual’s finance contract payments to pay for services — the future of reliable and trustworthy financing.
+Unlike GoFundMe, Social Payments™ go directly to the individual’s payment plans contract payments to pay for services — the future of reliable and trustworthy payment plans.

 Customers can share their campaign link not only with their own social networks, but with large organizations and nonprofits that want to help.
 In February 2020, Crossroads Church in Cincinnati, Ohio raised donations to wipe out more than $46.5 million in medical debt across the U.S. There are certainly organizations that want to help patients and customers in need.
 Social Payments™ make the process easy, safe, and direct.

-To help finance customers who otherwise couldn’t afford services; and provide them a reliable means to gain financial help:
+To help payment plans customers who otherwise couldn’t afford services; and provide them a reliable means to gain payment plans help:

-- Finance customer with Denefits: Easily create a finance contract for any customer, with no credit check required.
+- Payment plans customer with Denefits: Easily create a payment plans contract for any customer, with no credit check required.